A Detailed Guide on Capital Gains Tax Singapore

 Frequency of Sales and Purchases

 A business may be taxed based on the frequency of its asset sales and purchases.
-A high frequency of these transactions will be subject to Singapore Capital Gains Tax.
+A high frequency of these transactions will be subject to Capital Gains Tax.
 For instance, you purchase five buildings simultaneously and sell four of them within a year.

 Holding Period